alannadevgen/french-address-matching/README.md

 #   --size INTEGER            Sample size.
 If steps = create_sample (default 1000)
 #   --correct_addresses TEXT  Column containing corrected addresses (default "adresse_corr")
 #   --result_folder           Name of the folder where put the results (default "result")
+#   --recompute_train         Boolean indicating if the model should be reestimated (default False)
 #   --help                    Show this message and exit.
 ```